tanmayikade/Wildfire-Prediction-ML/README.md

-# Wildfire Prediction using XGRBoost Algo
+# Wildfire Prediction using XGBoost Algo

 .py file contains the complete code
 .json file contains the saved model or weights for future use